chhuang-one/sqxclib/doc/database-interface.md

 		.use_modify = 0,                 // use "MODIFY COLUMN" to change column
 	},

-	// for  Database column and table identifiers
+	// for  database column and table identifiers
 	.quote = {
 		.identifier = {'"', '"'}         // ANSI-SQL quote identifier is ""
 		                                 // SQLite is "", MySQL is ``, SQL Server is []